Investing in Effective Community-Based Solutions

 Community Reinvestment Resources

-The Board of Directors of Public Welfare Foundation approved over $1 million in grants, including $415K as part of the Midwest Justice Reform program and $602K…
+The Board of Directors of Public Welfare Foundation approved $800K in grants, including $400K for the Legacy portfolio and $400K for the Special Opportunity po…

 Advancing Community Reinvestment